 Partners in a partnership (including certain members of a limited liability company (LLC)) are considered to be self-employed, not employees, when performing services for the partnership.

-- If you're a general partner of a partnership (or treated as a general partner in an LLC) that carries on a trade or business, your net earnings from self-employment include your distributive share of the income or loss from that trade or business.
+- If you're a general partner of a partnership (or the equivalent in an LLC) that carries on a trade or business, your net earnings from self-employment include your distributive share of the income or loss from that trade or business.
 General partners must also include guaranteed payments as net earnings from self-employment.

-- If you're a limited partner of a partnership (or treated as a limited partner in an LLC) that carries on a trade or business, only guaranteed payments for services you rendered to, or on behalf of, the partnership are net earnings from self-employment.
+- If you're a limited partner of a partnership that carries on a trade or business, only guaranteed payments for services you rendered to, or on behalf of, the partnership are net earnings from self-employment.
 Limited partners don't pay self-employment tax on their distributive share of partnership income, but do pay self-employment tax on guaranteed payments.

-- If you're the sole owner of the LLC and the LLC has no employees, you won't need a separate federal tax ID number (EIN).
+- If you're the sole owner of an LLC that has no employees and isn’t subject to relevant excise taxes, you won't need a separate federal tax ID number (EIN).
+However, if you want a separate federal tax ID number for your LLC, one may be assigned.

 - If you're not the sole owner of the LLC, you'll need a separate federal tax ID number for the LLC.